moiseshorta/At-The-Edge-Of-Chaos/README.md

 - **Chaotic Region**: Where the output becomes unpredictable and highly sensitive to small changes in input
 - **Edge-of-Chaos Region**: A transitional zone where the system exhibits a balance between order and unpredictability, ideal for dynamic sonic control

-The primary goal is to harness these regions to control the **latent space** of RAVE, resulting in expressive, multi-channel audio synthesis that blends deterministic modulation with emergent behavior.
+The primary goal is to harness these regions to control the **latent space** of RAVE, resulting in expressive neural audio synthesis that blends deterministic modulation with emergent behavior.

-Each RAVE instance functions as a unique virtual voice or instrument.
-The system is designed around three central strategies:

-- **Parameter-space mapping**: Linking IPF’s parameters (alpha α, beta β, etc.) to RAVE's latent coordinates for expressive modulation
-- **Topology-aware coupling**: Using IPF’s delay/reflection topology to influence multiple RAVE instances in parallel
-- **Multi-scale integration**: Managing sonic structure at both the microsound and formal compositional levels

 ---